andrewferlitsch/Gap/README.md

 ## Audience

-This framework is ideal for any organization planning to do data extraction from their repository of documents into an RDBMS system for CART analysis, linear/logistic regressions or generating word vectors for natural language deep learning (DeepNLP).
+This framework is ideal for any organization planning to do:

+  * Data extraction from their repository of documents into an RDBMS system for CART analysis, linear/logistic regressions, or
+    generating word vectors for natural language deep learning (DeepNLP).
+  * Generating machine learning ready datan from their repository of images for computer vision.

 ## License